 EITI Articles of Association

 The Articles of Association are an integral part of the EITI Standard.
-The Articles were reviewed at the Global EITI Conference in Lima in 2016.
+The Articles were reviewed at the Global EITI Conference in Paris 2019 and adopted by the Members' Meeting on 17 June.
+The previous version can be found here.

 The EITI is a non-profit association organised under Norwegian law.